-You may have a beef recall lawsuit if you got food poisoning from a beef product contaminated with E. coli, Listeria, Salmonella, or another foodborne pathogen.
+You may be able to file a beef recall lawsuit if you got food poisoning from a beef product contaminated with E. coli, Listeria, Salmonella, or another foodborne pathogen.
 Our food poisoning lawyers can help you sue for a money settlement.
 To contact our law firm, use the form below.

 E. coli, Listeria and Salmonella Beef Recalls